 Accessing the MediaLit Kit Documents

-Literacy for the 21st Century: An Orientation and Overview of Media Literacy Education (45 pages) and its companion Five Key Questions That Can Change the World (85 pages) are both available for free download by individual teachers in a classroom.
+Literacy for the 21st Century: An Orientation and Overview of Media Literacy Education (45 pages) and its companion Five Key Questions That Can Change the World (85 pages) are both available for download by individual teachers in a classroom.
 For system wide adoption or distribution, a licensing fee is requested.

 Only the covers are 4-color; the remaining pages are black and white and can be printed single or double sided.
 (Double-sided is recommended) They are spaced for 3-hole punching.